kota2and3kan/dockerfile-rocksdb-tools/README.md

 ## Note
-For test local or development envronment.
+For test local or development environment.
 Not for production.